 Dapoxetine or Priligy is the first and the only drug that’s licensed and approved by the relevant government agencies for the treatment of premature ejaculation in several countries.

 And although you can get it in regular pharmacies in the USA and European Union, however, it’s still undergoing the licensing process in a number of other countries.

-If Priligy is still not available in regular pharmacies near you, don’t despair – you can still legally (and cheaply!) buy it online.
+If Priligy is still not available in regular pharmacies near you, don’t despair – you can still buy it online safely and cheaper.

 If you are serious about solving your problems with Priligy, read on to familiarize yourself with some of the most important facts about Dapoxetine and Priligy.

 Priligy or Dapoxetine is a selective insertion reuptake inhibitor (or SSRI for short) that increases the amount of bio-available serotonin in the human brain.
 Serotonin is an all-important neurochemical with a number of positive effects, and one of those is its the ability to bestow more control over the ejaculatory reflex.

 How can I determine if the drug is really for me?

 Even though more and more doctors are becoming aware of the benefits of Priligy, it still takes a lot of nerve to go into the doctor’s office and talk to him about a problem that’s embarrassing as premature ejaculation is.
 Fortunately, there’s an easier, less humiliating way.

 Most good online pharmacies will ask you to fill out a questionnaire, which will be reviewed by professional medical staff – this way, you can rest assured that you are actually buying medication that’s right for you.